peterloes/SmartAnimalTraps/README.md

 Supported two low power lightbarriers, adjustable for different distances(size of animal) 10centimetres to tested 3.3metres.
 The beam is scattered light independently and invisible.
+Wide power input range of lightbarrier circuit board 3.3V to max.60V.
+Used receiver from Vishay "TSSP58038" and LED from Vishay "VSLB3940".

 Examples for lightbarriers: